duckdb/duckdb/tools/odbc/README.md

 [//]: # (| `SAVEFILE` | The path to a file to which the connection string should be saved.                                                                                                        |)

 ### Error Handling and Diagnostics
 All functions in ODBC return a code which represents the success or failure of the function.
 This allows for easy error handling, as the application can simply check the return code of each function call to determine if it was successful.
-If the function was unsuccessful, the application can then use the [`SQLGetDiagRec`](https://learn.microsoft.com/en-us/sql/odbc/reference/syntax/sqlgetdiagrec-function?view=sql-server-ver16) function to retrieve the error information.
+When unsuccessful, the application can then use the [`SQLGetDiagRec`](https://learn.microsoft.com/en-us/sql/odbc/reference/syntax/sqlgetdiagrec-function?view=sql-server-ver16) function to retrieve the error information.
 The following table defines the [return codes](https://learn.microsoft.com/en-us/sql/odbc/reference/develop-app/return-codes-odbc?view=sql-server-ver16):

 | Return Code             | Description                                                                                                                                  |
 |-------------------------|----------------------------------------------------------------------------------------------------------------------------------------------|